microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 #### New features

-- Add param "seed" to LLM tool chat api
+- Add param "seed" to LLM tool chat api.

 ### 20240313.v1

 #### Bugs fixed

-- Fix the bug that call flow with a flow function will fail.
+- Fix an issue where calling a flow with a flow function would result in failure.
-- Mark the error type as user error If a run is archived before processing by runtime.
+- Improve error handling by categorizing errors as user errors when a run is archived prior to being processed by the runtime.
-- Return error response when start async flow got not 200 status.
+- Ensure an error response when runtime gets a non-200 status for flow test.

 ### 20240306.v5